Rigidity results for $L^p$-operator algebras and applications: Lp -rigidity of reduced groupoid algebras

 Similarly one shows that $ab(\beta_S(x))=h(x)^2$ for $x\in\dom(S)$ and $ab(\beta_S(x))=0$ for $x\in\calGZero\setminus\dom(S)$, and thus

 To check the third condition, let $x\in U_s=\dom(S)$ and $f\in C_0(V_s)=C_0(\ran(S))$.
 Let $\sigma_0\in S$ be the unique element with $\dom(\sigma_0)=x$.
 Then $\ran(\sigma_0)=\beta_S(x)$, so

-Analogously, one shows that $agb(y)=g(\alpha_S^{-1}(y))ab(y)$ for $y\in V_s$ and $g\in C_0(U_s)$.
+Analogously, one shows that $agb(y)=g(\beta_S^{-1}(y))ab(y)$ for $y\in V_s$ and $g\in C_0(U_s)$.
 It follows that $s=(a,b)$ is an admissible pair that realizes $\beta_S$. \end{proof}

-Next, we show that for a groupoid as in the previous lemma, which is moreover \emph{topological principal}, any admissible pair in the sense of \autoref{df:Normalizer} naturally determines an open bisection such that the respective induced partial hoemomorphisms on $\calGZero$ agree.
+Next, we show that for a groupoid as in the previous lemma, which is moreover \emph{topologically principal} (\autoref{df:topPpal}), any admissible pair naturally determines an open bisection such that the respective induced partial homeomorphisms on $\calGZero$ agree.